IbrahimAlsaudi/courses-app/README.md

 - **Grid View:** Topics are displayed in a grid layout, making it easy for users to browse through different topics.
 - **Topic Cards:** Each topic is represented by a card containing an image, title, and the number of courses available for that topic.
-- **Icon Integration:** The application includes an icon to enhance the overall visual appeal.
+- **Logo Integration:** The application includes logo to enhance the overall visual appeal.
 - **Theme Support:** The app features support for both light and dark themes, providing users with a seamless experience across different preferences.